Coronavirus Aid, Relief, and Economic Security Act or the “CARES Act” Summary of SBA 7(a) Small Business Interruption Loans

 ELIGIBLE BORROWERS/LOAN AMOUNT

-During this covered period, “eligible recipients” that may receive a “covered loan” in addition to “small business concerns” include:
+When looking at coronavirus aid for small business; during this covered period, “eligible recipients” that may receive a “covered loan” in addition to “small business concerns” include:

 - Any business concern, nonprofit organization, veterans organization, or Tribal business concern if the concern employs not more than the greater of (a) 500 employees or (b) the employee threshold for that entity’s applicable industry size standard.
 Employees include full-time and part-time employees.